JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 Their public commentary focuses on durable competitive moats and paths to profitability, not just disruptive potential.
 This approach may seem less exciting during a hype cycle, but it builds a portfolio on a foundation of disciplined skepticism, designed to weather the friction where theory meets reality.

+That said, I acknowledge I engage in some "high risk" behavior like keeping many of my biotech stocks long term despite their volatility because of their grand visions.
+This is because I have a strong belief in the technology and am rooting for their success!
+The reason why I got into the biotech industry was to positively impact human health and enable scientific research, and so I'm willing to take some losses due to my conviction.

 ---

 ### 🧠 Final Takeaways for Investors